-(4) To the extent not prohibited by law, take such actions as are deemed consistent with the Authorizing Statute and these bylaws and necessary for meeting agency obligations.
+(4) To the extent not prohibited by law, take such actions as are deemed consistent with the Authorizing Statute and these bylaws and necessary for meeting Agency obligations.

 (3) Appoint advisory committees or collaborate with other organizations, agencies and entities to assist the Council in carrying out its duties.
-The members of these Advisory Committees, who are not Council Members, shall serve without compensation and in accordance with all applicable laws and regulations;
+The members of these advisory committees, who are not Council Members, shall serve without compensation and in accordance with all applicable laws and regulations;

-(4) Enter into contracts and cooperative agreements with federal state and tribal agencies, private firms, institutions, and individuals for the conduct of research and surveys, preparation of reports and other advice or activities necessary to the discharge of the Council's duties and responsibilities; and
+(4) Enter into contracts and cooperative agreements with federal state and tribal agencies, private firms, institutions, and individuals for the conduct of research and questionnaires, preparation of reports and other advice or activities necessary to the discharge of the Council's duties and responsibilities; and

-(5) Exercise other administrative powers consistent with the statutory authorization, federal regulations and applicable law.
+(5) Exercise other administrative powers consistent with statutory authorization, federal regulations and applicable law.

 ARTICLE 3 MEMBERSHIP AND OFFICERS

 A. Council Members shall actively engage in the business of the Council, including involvement in a minimum of one committee and/or subcommittee.

 B. Full Council Member engagement shall include but not be limited to: